Miniature Longhorn FAQs

 How big are Miniature Texas Longhorns?

-Is there a separate classification within the Texas Longhorn Breeders Association of America for Miniature Texas Longhorns?
+Is there a separate registry for Miniature Texas Longhorns?

 When purchasing a Miniature Texas Longhorn, does it matter which registry they are registered with?